-Firstly, $\eta_{\mathrm{s}}$ is related to the system structure such as the reflectivity of M1, which can be expressed as:
+Firstly, $\eta_{\mathrm{s}}$ is related to the system structure such as the reflectivity of M1, which can be depicted as:

-where $R_1$ and $R_2$ denote the reflectivity of the reflectors M1 and M2, $\eta_{pc}$ is the pump conversion efficiency, $\lambda_\mathrm{beam},\lambda_\mathrm{pump}$ represent the wavelength of resonant beams and pump beams, $V=V_cV_d$ expresses overall energy losses mainly including constant loss $V_c$ (absorption dispersion of reflectors and air, internal loss in the gain), and beam diffraction loss $V_d$.
+where $R_1$ and $R_2$ denote the reflectivity of the reflectors M1 and M2, $\eta_{pc}$ is the pump conversion efficiency, $\lambda_\mathrm{beam},\lambda_\mathrm{pump}$ represent the wavelength of resonant beams and pump beams, $V=V_cV_d$ expresses overall energy losses which mainly includes constant loss $V_c$ (absorption dispersion of reflectors and air, internal loss in the gain) and beam diffraction loss $V_d$.

-Then, $P_\mathrm{th}$ determines by the gain medium, which can be depicted as:
+Secondly, $P_\mathrm{th}$ is determined by the gain medium, which can be expressed as:

-where $A_s$ expresses the effective active cross-section, $h$ denotes the Planck constant, $c$ is the speed of light in vacuum, $\lambda$ represents the beam wavelength, $l$ is the length of the gain medium, $N_{\mathrm{th}}$ denotes the threshold carrier density in gain medium, $\eta_{pa}$ expresses the pump absorption efficiency, $\tau$ is the carrier attenuation time. $\tau$ is determined by $N_{\mathrm{th}}$, which can be expressed as~\cite{kuznetsov1997high}:
+where $A_s$ expresses the effective active cross-section, $h$ denotes the Planck constant, $c$ is the speed of light in vacuum, $\lambda$ represents the beam wavelength, $l$ is the length of the gain medium, $N_{\mathrm{th}}$ denotes the threshold carrier density in gain medium, $\eta_{pa}$ expresses the pump absorption efficiency, and $\tau$ is the carrier attenuation time.